ezsystems/ezplatform/doc/apache2/Readme.md

 #### Pure legacy setup

-In eZ Publish 5.x you can optionally set it up to only use legacy, this is usuafull for 4.x upgardes which only uses legacy.
+In eZ Publish 5.x you can optionally set it up to only use legacy, this is usuafull for 4.x upgrades which only uses legacy.
 *Warning: By doing this, absolutely no integrations between legacy and Platform works, so you can not use any of the Platform features (API, HttpCache, Symfony, ..) in this setup.*

 To setup pure legacy you will have to modify the vhost configuration to point to ezpublish_legacy folder as BASEDIR, and remove use of `/web` in the config.